rockstor/rockstor-doc/installation/pre-install-howto.rst

 the new Multithreaded mode (version 5.01 and onwards via F2 on initial start) but a sufficiently cooled system should be able to execute this test indefinitely; however, if your system has cooling issues then it may lockup or even sustain damage.
-Please take care to monitor your systems temperate during this test.
+Please take care to monitor your system's temperatures during this test.
 Version 5.01 and on have a built in CPU temperature monitor.
 If you find that your version of the Rockstor installer doesn't include the 5 .01 or newer version of memtest86+, or any version at all (Rockstor 4) then